Cortzalno666/NectoVerse-Industries-Data/README.md

-# NectoVerse-Industries-Launcher-Data
+# NectoVerse-Industries--Data

-- Launcher Data For NectoVerse Industries Products In future.
+- Launcher Data For NectoVerse Products In future.

 - Our Products Are Newly Produced recently That's why our hub doesnt have any much products.
 Our Launcher and hub are the first Products AKA *Script*. it's a very good product produced this year by NectoVerse.

+- NectoHUB Version: 0.1.9
-- NectoHUB + NectoLauncher Version: 0.0.1
+- NectoLauncher Version: 0.0.7

+Our releases Contain our scripts which are made by NVD.

+> Our Industry have capabilities to recreate an script.
+>
+** Token ID: A9aj9Hh8H8ah8ah8j **
+16 Digit Token.